 Voluntary departure has a number of benefits over an order of removal.
 Most importantly, departing the United States with voluntary departure, as opposed to being removed by an immigration judge, means that you are not automatically inadmissible from the United States for a set number of years.

 You should consider some drawbacks of voluntary departure.
-First, the consequences of failing to depart the United States are severe, as described in “Voluntary Departure: What Happens if You Don't Leave the United States?”
+First, if you don't follow through, the consequences of failing to depart the United States are severe, as described in Voluntary Departure: What Happens If You Don't Leave the United States?

-Second, even if you voluntarily depart, you may still face immigration issues if you seek to return to the United States.
-For instance, if you were unlawfully present in the United States for a continuous period of more than 180 days, or more than one year, you still face time bars on returning to the United States.
+Second, even if you voluntarily depart as promised, you might still face immigration issues if you seek to return to the United States.
+For instance, if you were unlawfully present in the United States for a continuous period of more than 180 days but fewer than 365 days, you face a three-year time bar on returning to the United States.

-For instance, if you were present in the United States unlawfully for more than one year, you will face a ten-year bar on returning -- even if you are otherwise eligible for a visa or green card.
+If you were present in the United States unlawfully for more than one year, you will face a ten-year bar on returning—even if you are otherwise eligible for a visa or green card.
 In this case, however, you might be eligible for an immigration waiver (legal forgiveness) for the unlawful presence.
-For information on this penalty and the possible waivers, please see: “Consequences of Unlawful Presence in the U.S.—Three- and Ten Year Time Bars.”
+For information on this penalty and the possible waivers, please see: Consequences of Unlawful Presence in the U.S.—Three- and Ten Year Time Bars.

-If you are interested in voluntary departure, you will want to make sure you are eligible, and submit your application at the most optimal time.
-See “Voluntary Departure: Who Is Eligible?” for more information or consult an experienced immigration attorney.
+If you are interested in requesting voluntary departure in deportation proceedings, you will want to make sure you are eligible, and submit your application at the most optimal time.
+See Voluntary Departure: Who Is Eligible? for more information or consult an experienced immigration attorney.